ncats/translator-workflows/OrangeQ1.5_Regulatory_Motif_Signature/README.md

 only almost appeared so the basics for getting a local blazegraph up as a http accessible SPARQL endpoint are outlined in [LocalBlazeGraph.ipynb](file://LocalBlazeGraph.ipynb)

-_A persistant endpoint will appear on either NCATS or Monarch servers in the very near future._
+_A persistent endpoint will appear on either NCATS or Monarch servers in the very near future._

 The very messy details on how the dataset was generated may be found [here](https://github.com/TomConlin/Jaspar_FA/blob/master/README.FA_genes_take2) but briefly,
-motifs within gene start regions are considered as adjecent ordered pairs.
+motifs within gene start regions are considered as adjacent ordered pairs.
 Sets of ordered pairs from different start regions are scored for similarity by considering the proportion of ordered pairs two regions have in common compared with the total number of order pairs the regions have together.
-To avoid having too many associations I have arbitrairly discarded any which do not have at least one part in five in common.
+To avoid having too many associations I have arbitrarily discarded any which do not have at least one part in five in common.

 Our input is sets of gene symbols, some of which are historical or alternative names so the [MyGene](http://mygene.info/) api was called to return NCBIGene identifiers for the names.